 “Strange Calls”, these moments of midnight madness reveal the bizarre truth of the town – a place where people turn into chickens, mermen go to the school dance and a mysterious radio jingle can transform you into a lawn mowing zombie.

 The Slap is a bold, provocative television drama series that forensically examines the mores and morality of contemporary middleclass life.
 Based on Christos Tsiolkas’ best selling novel, The Slap traces the shattering repercussions of a single event upon a group of family and friends.

 TVPG • British, Documentaries • TV Series (2008)

 Stephen Fry embarks on an odyssey through all 50 states, taking a comic's delight in the vast differences in regional cultures that he finds.
 From the Deep South to the mountains, he engages cheerily with all sorts of Americans along the way.

-Start watching DCD Rights Plans starting at $5.99/month for 1 year*.
+Start watching DCD Rights Plans starting at $5.99/month.

 Due to streaming rights, a few shows with an ad break before and after.
 Which shows?

 Stay current with additional news, entertainment, and lifestyle programming from American Heroes Channel, CNBC World, Cooking Channel, Destination America, Discovery Family, Discovery Life, DIY Network, FYI, LMN, and Science.